Fiddle Leaf FigBack

 Figs which have gotten tall and leggy are best pruned in spring or early summer when plants are actively growing.
 Cut back to just above an existing bud and apply OCP eco-seaweed and OCP eco-aminogro weekly to get new growth happening quickly.
 If it’s a multi-stemmed plant only prune 1-2 stems at a time, then wait for some new buds to appear before pruning back other stems.
 Don’t waste the clippings as they can be used to easily grow new fiddle leaf figs. Simply stick them in a jar of water and wait.
 After 1-2 months new roots will have developed and you can plant them into small pots.
 Be sure to water regularly until they fully establish.

 Pests and Diseases of Fiddle Leaf Fig

 While these plants are fairly easy to grow there are a few things which can go wrong:

-- Sap sucking pests like mealybugs, scale, mites and aphids – spray with eco-oil or eco-neem and ensure you have very good coverage.
-For mites you could release our predatory mite, Pete, to eat up the problem mites without needing to spray.
+- Mealybugs, mites and aphids – spray with OCP eco-oil or OCP eco-neem and ensure you have very good coverage.

 - Brown leaves – If the edges of the leaves start to brown and die back then it indicates a lack of water and/or humidity.
 Soft spots within the leaves or soft brown edges on the other hand can be from over watering and/or poor drainage.
 Adjust your watering accordingly.